simonwsw/deep-soli/README.md

 ## Update

-Dataset and trained model available.
+Dataset and trained model are now available.

 ## Introduction